Elasticsearch

 All migrations must be finished before doing a major upgrade

 Before upgrading to a major GitLab version, you must complete all migrations that exist up until the latest minor version before that major version.
 You must also resolve and retry any halted migrations before proceeding with a major version upgrade.
-For more information, see Upgrading to a new major version.
+For more information, see Migrations for upgrades.

 Migrations that have been removed are marked as obsolete.
 If you upgrade GitLab before all pending advanced search migrations are completed, any pending migrations that have been removed in the new version cannot be executed or retried.
 In this case, you must re-create your index from scratch.